 - Prepare your meals

 Prepare your meals for the work week.
 No need to go all master-chef; prepare simple food you can fit in your Tupperware.
 Also, preparing “snack bags” is a great idea.
 Cut up some fruit, maybe some cookies, and yogurt, and put them in a bag, one for each day of the week.

 - Clean EVERYTHING up

 Your house, your bag, and your electronic devices.
 Do your laundry as well.
-There’s nothing more frustrating than coming home after an extenuating week to find dirty dishes, unwashed socks, and general clutter.
-Doing al all-out cleaning session on Sunday’s will also get rid of all the mess of the past week so you can start the next one fresh and ready.
+There’s nothing more frustrating than coming home after an exhausting week to find dirty dishes, unwashed socks, and general clutter.
+Doing an all-out cleaning session on Sundays will also get rid of all the mess of the past week so you can start the next one fresh and ready.

 - Pack your bag

 And listen to me on this one.
 Monday mornings have a tendency to be so hectic it is unnatural.
 So, packing your bag the day before will let you get out of that door without worrying whether you have your keys or not (Also, it’ll save some minutes that can be spent hitting the snooze button).

 Sundays are the best days to have a lengthy, intense exercise session.
 There’s enough time to workout and enough time to rest after (just imagine the naps!).
 What I do is I have a light breakfast, workout until 12, have a plentiful lunch and rest all the way until 4.
 By that time you’ll feel rested, full, and generally content to keep on going with your day.